marianosimone/take-a-look/programming-quotes.md

 > - Auditable: We must ensure that the data is credible to employees (and to investors, and friends, and whoever we show them too)

 Eric Ries, "The Lean Startup" (bite-sized-summary of metrics chapter)

+> "Three Strikes and Refactor"
+> - Refactor When You Add Function
+> - Refactor When You Need to Fix a Bug
+> - Refactor As You Do a Code Review

+Martin Fowler, "Refactoring: Improving the Design of Existing Code"